ak-uow/dissertation-write-up/chapters/06-discussion.md

 ## Probable Audience

 Given that the starting point for these interactive advertisements is the use of a mobile phone as a means of payment in reality this form of marketing is only going to be exposed to those that are comfortable with using their mobile phone as a wallet.
-Additionally there is the assumption that the user has bluetooth enabled on their smart phone.
+Additionally there is the assumption that the user has Bluetooth enabled on their smart phone.
 With that in mind the feedback data suggests that the target market is under forty years of age and more likely to be female.
 In contrast if the use of augmented reality is part of the real world experience then the demographic that engages most is more likely to be male.

 ## Efficacy of Characteristics

 Discerning meaning from the feedback is not straight forward but it's clear that certain elements are more compelling than others.
-The social media element was widely eschewed which was expressed not only in the qualititive feedback but also in the quantitive scorings of the experiments that included this feature.
+The social media element was widely eschewed which was expressed not only in the qualitative feedback but also in the quantitative scoring of the experiments that included this feature.
 The worst performing experiment was #4 which only used social media on top of the baseline.
 Users also tended to prefer an experience that was relatively quick so experiment #8 which was composed of every possible aspect of the study was not regarded favourably, not just because of the inclusion of social media but also because the interaction was prolonged relative to the other experiments.
 All experiments that had an element of reward for the user scored well, with experiment #3 scoring highest and being composed only of the baseline and Digital Reward feature.